The Best and Worst Carbs to Eat for Inflammation

 The body has a two-sided relationship with carbohydrates.
 Not only are they a primary energy source, but carbs are the only natural source of dietary fiber, which has a positive impact on inflammation in terms of glycemic response (or how quickly a food increases your blood sugar) and gut health.
 And carb-rich foods in their whole state (or minimally processed—think whole-wheat bread vs. white bread) are packed with powerful antioxidants and bioactive compounds that can prevent free radical damage and reduce inflammation.

 But on the flip side, your blood sugar can spike from eating too many refined, low-fiber carbs.
-Additionally, carbohydrates with added sugar (think: cupcakes or processed bread) can increase inflammation in the body.
+Additionally, carbohydrates with added sugar (think: sweets or processed bread) can increase inflammation in the body.
 In fact, the effect that carbs have on blood sugar—whether that's slow and steady or a sudden spike—is considered a primary driver of inflammation.
 Not to mention, eating too many refined carbs or items with lots of added sugar can lead to weight gain which further drives inflammation.

-Best Carbs for Inflammation
+The Best Carbs for Inflammation

 1. Corn Tortillas

 Switching to corn tortillas is an easy way to reduce inflammation, since they trigger less of a glycemic response because they're lower in calories and carbs and higher in fiber than flour tortillas.
 They also tend to be much more filling.
 Toast them slightly with a touch of oil or cooking spray in the skillet before serving for best flavor and texture.
-Try making your own corn tortillas and putting them in our Summer Corn Tortilla Soup or stuffing them with our Spicy Shrimp Taco filling.
+Try making your own corn tortillas and putting them in our Summer Corn Tortilla Soup or stuffing them with our Grilled Fish Taco filling.